 Pollutants in the air in our homes is a serious problem that affects most Americans.
 We spend most of our time in our homes, and indoor air often has concentration levels of pollutants that are at least several times higher than what is found outdoors.
 In order to combat this health risk, there are a number of strategies that residents can employ.

 Curb Dust in Your Home

 Dust is more than just a nuisance; it’s a leading cause of indoor air pollution because it traps pollutants and emits them over time.
-At Bratcher Heating and A/C in Peoria, IL, we recommend dusting on a daily basis using a microfiber or damp cloth.
+At Bratcher Heating & Air Conditioning, Inc. in Peoria, IL, we recommend dusting on a daily basis using a microfiber or damp cloth.
 Follow up dusting by vacuuming the carpets.
 Sweep hardwood floors often.
 Change your AC and furnace filters every three months or more frequently as needed.
 No matter how hard you work to combat dust, it will accumulate in your air ducts over time, and so our team recommends periodic duct cleaning.

 Ensure Fresh Air

 Our company cannot emphasize enough how important fresh air is to reducing pollution levels.
 Open a window and let the fresh air in!
-But also, be mindful of just how well sealed the modern home is.
-During the heart of summer and winter, it is very easy for pollutants to rise to high levels.
+But also, be mindful of just how well-sealed the modern home is.
+During the heat of summer and winter, it is very easy for pollutants to rise to high levels.
 Schedule a time for your home ventilation system to be inspected.

 Limit Pollutants and Contaminants

-The team at Bratcher Heating and A/C wants your entire family to breathe easier.
+The team at Bratcher Heating & Air Conditioning, Inc. wants your entire family to breathe easier.
 In addition to indoor air quality services, we offer a broad range of services related to cooling and heating, including fireplaces.
 Call us today to learn more about what we do and how we can help.